-The application of amendments is not expected to have any material impact on the company's financial statements.
+The application of amendments have no material impact on the financial statements of the company.

 IFRS 17 Insurance Contracts

 IFRS 17 Insurance Contracts is a new accounting standard for insurance contracts.
 The standard covers recognition, measurement, presentation and disclosure of insurance contracts, Once effective, the standard will replace IFRS 4 Insurance Contracts.